 To date, the "European Platform Tackling Undeclared Work" is the most relevant EU-level initiative introduced to fight undeclared work.
 Set up in 2016, the Platform's goal is to link national authorities (e.g. labour inspectorates, social security inspectorates and tax authorities) with the Commission and international bodies, such as Eurofound, European Agency for Safety and Health at Work (EU-OSHA) and the ILO, to better prevent undeclared work through the sharing of knowledge and best practices and the identification of common principles for inspections.
 The Platform's activity is also included in Priority 5 (A stronger Europe in the world) of the Strategic Agenda for 2019-2024, which outlines six top priorities that reflect the main priorities for the EU and the European Parliament.
-Under the terms of the priority, in 2019 the Platform became a permanent working group of the newly created European Labour Authority (ELA), which aims to establish a fairer internal market across Europe for citizens, reinforcing the role of the platform in the exchange of cross-border information.
-One of the most important outcomes of the Platform's activity is the need to tackle undeclared work using a holistic policy approach (European Platform Undeclared Work, 2018).
+Under the terms of the priority, in 2019 the Platform became a permanent working group of the newly created European Labour Authority (ELA), which aims to establish a fairer internal market across Europe for citizens, reinforcing the role of the Platform's activity is the need to tackle undeclared work using a holistic policy approach (European Platform Undeclared Work, 2018).